jennifert/nextjs-site/README.md

 ## Notes and MDX

-Older post content is being migrated from `.js` page files to `.mdx`.
+Older post content has been migrated from `.js` page files to `.mdx`.

 Each note should include frontmatter similar to: